jarokaz/mlops-labs/examples/mlops-env-on-gcp/README.md

 In this environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).

 An instance of **AI Platform Notebooks** is used as a primary experimentation/development workbench.
 The instance is configured using a custom container image that should be optimized for a given ML project.
-In the lab, you will configure the instance optimized for developing KFP and/or TFX pipelines.
+In this example, you will configure the instance optimized for developing Kubeflow Pipelines (KFP) and TensorFlow Extended (TFX) solutions.

 The environment uses a [standalone deployment of Kubeflow Pipelines on GKE](https://www.kubeflow.org/docs/pipelines/installation/standalone-deployment/), as depicted on the below diagram: